may5bee/may5bee/README.md

 These days I'm working on <b>CompoundUX</b>, a consultancy that accelerates startups.

-The thesis is simple: UX compounds, meaning that successful user experiences (and conversions) are never the result of additive improvements, but of <b>multiplicative</b> and <b>exponential</b> ones.
+The thesis is simple: UX compounds, meaning that the most successful user experiences are never the result of additive improvements, but of <b>multiplicative</b> and <b>exponential</b> ones.